 An article in Everyday Health discusses how important elderly friendships are for maintaining good mental and physical health and well-being; having friends can even extend your life.
 According to a study in JAMA Internal Medicine, of the 1600 seniors who participated in the study, those who felt lonely were almost 1.5 times more likely to die over the course of the next six years.

 These are some of the reasons why you need to keep your elderly loved ones socializing.

 Lonely study participants were less able to do simple things like dressing and showering, taking walks, and carrying ten-pound objects.
-Simple social interactions like meeting a friend or relative for lunch or taking a short walk together can help seniors avoid depression brought on by loneliness, which can cause pain, raise blood pressure, and lower immunity.
+Simple social interactions like meeting a friend or relative for lunch or taking a short walk together can help seniors avoid depression.
+Senior depression is often caused by loneliness.
+Furthermore, this can cause pain, raise blood pressure, and lower immunity.

 Memory loss and depression are two things that can result from social isolation; both of these things can be dramatically improved through socializing.
 In addition, researchers in the Netherlands discovered that a perception of loneliness, as opposed to actual social isolation, made study participants 1.6 times more likely to develop dementia.
-The article states that the quality of friendships is far more important than the quantity—having at least one good friend to talk to can encourage feelings of being understood and belonging.
+The article states that the quality of friendships is far more important than the quantity.
+Therefore, having even one good friend to talk to can encourage feelings of being understood and belonging.